Healthedata1/USCDI4-Sandbox/input/includes/quickstart-intro.md

 Below is an overview of the required Server RESTful FHIR interactions for this profile - for example, search and read operations - when supporting the US Core interactions to access this profile's information (Profile Support + Interaction Support).
 Note that systems that support only US Core Profiles (Profile Only Support) are not required to support these interactions.
 See the [US Core Server CapabilityStatement] for a complete list of supported RESTful interactions for this IG.

-- The syntax used to describe the interactions is described [here](general-guidance.html#search-syntax).
+{% if smart_scope -%}- See the [Scopes Format](scopes.html#scopes-format) section for a description of the SMART scopes syntax.{% endif %}
+- See the [Search Syntax](general-guidance.html#search-syntax) section for a description of the US Core search syntax.
 - See the [General Requirements] section for additional rules and expectations when a server requires status parameters.
-- See the [General Guidance] section for additional guidance on searching for multiple patients.
+- See the [General Guidance] section for additional guidance on searching for multiple <patient|user|system>s.